 Grace C. Huang, MD

-Grace C. Huang, associate professor of medicine at Harvard Medical School and Beth Israel Deaconess Medical Center, was named dean for faculty affairs effective July 2021.
+Grace C. Huang, professor of medicine at Harvard Medical School and Beth Israel Deaconess Medical Center, was named dean for faculty affairs effective July 2021.
 In directing the Office for Faculty Affairs, she is responsible for the strategic leadership, oversight, planning, and implementation for the Faculty of Medicine, including the recruitment, retention, academic promotion processes, and career advancement of our faculty through professional development programming, resources, and celebration of their accomplishments.

 Dr. Huang served as associate editor of NEJM Journal Watch for nine years and was on the editorial board of Simulation in Healthcare for 14 years.
 She serves as editor-in-chief of MedEdPORTAL, a journal of the Association of American Medical Colleges.
 As a leading authority on educational scholarship, she gives presentations nationally and internationally on publishing and developing academic writing skills.
 She is an editorial board member of Academic Medicine.